How To Know Your Chimney Needs To Be Repaired

 Evidence That Your Chimney Needs Help

 To help our customers better identify what may be wrong with their chimneys, we have listed some common concerns below.

-- Chimney is smoking back.
+- The chimney is smoking back.
 This can be caused if you light a fire when the outside temperature is warmer than the temperature inside your home.
 It does not allow the smoke to properly be drawn out of the chimney.
-Instead it comes back into the house.
+Instead, it comes back into the house.
 Smoking back can also be a result of a dirty or blocked chimney.
 Your chimney should be swept and inspected.

 - Chimney has a smoky smell even when a fire is not lit.
 This is caused when moisture builds up in the chimney over time on top of the creosote.
 Your chimney needs to be swept.

 - Chimney has a rotting smell.
 There may be a dead animal stuck in your chimney.
 Your chimney should be swept then capped to prevent future animals from getting into the chimney.
 If you already have a cap, have a chimney professional check the cap for any cracks or gaps.

 - Chimney has a powdery white substance on the outside.
 This is called efflorescence.
 Efflorescence indicates water damage.
 Have your chimney professional clean it then apply a water repellent and install a chimney cap.